Kitchen Renovation Trends

 By Danielle Miller

 After attending this year’s shows, we have selected the best in updated kitchen furniture, materials, colors, and design trends.
 These design shows are internationally renowned and are where many of our design trends start.
-So, whether you’re renovating to sell or to spice up your personal space we put together some of the top kitchen décor and renovation trends of 2019 to help you along.
+So, whether you’re renovating to sell or to spice up your personal space we’ve put together some of the top kitchen décor and renovation trends to help you along.

 Once you select a budget for your kitchen renovation, you can imagine your goals for the space and how you want to use it.
 For example, an avid cook would appreciate the durability of engineers quartz.